In rare rebuke of Putin, Trump urges Russia to 'STOP!' after deadly attack on Kyiv

 The White House announced Tuesday that Trump's special envoy, Steve Witkoff, would visit Moscow this week for a new round of talks with Putin about the war.
 It would be their fourth meeting since Trump took office in January.

-Defense Secretary Pete Hegseth met on Thursday with NATO Secretary-General Mark Rutte, who also planned talks with Secretary of State Marco Rubio and Trump's national security adviser, Michael Waltz.
+Defense Secretary Pete Hegseth met on Thursday with NATO Secretary-General Mark Rutte, who also held talks with Secretary of State Marco Rubio and Trump's national security adviser, Michael Waltz.

 Leaders from the 32-member alliance are set to meet in the Netherlands in two months.
 Trump has pushed them to significantly step up defense spending.